 A Workspace

-Crayons, paints, and stickers are items that absolutely can be kept out of reach until it’s time for art, and then you’ll be able to stay in the room and “help” make art (read: keep an eye on your toddler).
+Crayons, paints, and stickers are items that absolutely can be kept out of reach until it’s time for art, and then you’ll be able to stay in the room and “help” make art to keep an eye on your toddler.
 Just don’t keep them somewhere your toddler can see but not reach – this will lead to frustration and negative energy for your child.
 Just tuck them away somewhere they’ll be forgotten until you get them out.

-Toddler Montessori Bedroom Decorations
+Montessori Bedroom Decorations

 There are more essential items for a Montessori toddler room than just the furniture!
-The way it’s decorated also needs some forethought.
+The way it’s decorated also needs some careful thought.
 Get down on the floor on your toddler’s level to see the world from their perspective.
 From there, figure out what kind of decor would be appropriate – and at eye level.

 Blackout Curtains